OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 - "Numbers"
 - "Text"

-The following example finds special cells that are numerical constants and highlights those cells pink.
+The following example finds special cells that are numerical constants and colors those cells pink.
 About this code, note:

 - It will only highlight cells that have a literal number value.
 It will not highlight cells that have a formula (even if the result is a number) or a boolean, text, or error state cells.
 - To test the code, be sure the worksheet has some cells with literal number values, some with other kinds of literal values, and some with formulas.